spratyush02/Human-Motion-Prediction-RNN-SPL-/README.md

 ## Notes

 Make sure to **not** use a GTX 1080 on the cluster as this lead to problems in our experience

+Proper licensing and permission required to use the codes.